-All Health and Energy Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 concentrations in semiannual air samples are in good agreement, and all concentrations are below detection limits.
+Most Health and Energy Co-60, Cs-134, Cs-137, Eu-152, Eu-154, and Eu-155 concentrations in semiannual air samples are in good agreement, and most are below detection limits.
+The single exception is a Co-60 concentration of 0.008 pCi/m3 detected by Energy at the 300 Area Water Intake during the first half of 2017.
+Health did not detect Co-60 in their collocated sample (detection limit 0.0007 pCi/m3).
+Figure 3.1.14 shows the Co-60 data.

-Historically, Cs-137 is occasionally detected in air samples.
+Historically, Health and Energy occasionally detect Cs-137 in air samples.
 When it is detected, the concentrations reported by Energy are typically one-half the concentration value reported by Health.
-This can be seen in Figures 3.1.14 and 3.1.15, which show scatter plots for historical Cs-137 concentrations in air for lower concentration and higher concentration data, respectively.
+Cs-137 was not detected in this reporting period.